 Renewable, on-site thermal energy can sometimes be provided by the effective use of biomass.
 Wood, wood pellets, agricultural waste, and similar products can be burned on-site to provide space heating, service water heating, etc. Biofuels, such as biodiesel, may also be used in concurrence with conventional fossil fuels to meet thermal loads.
 More background on biomass is available on the Alternative Energy page.

-Priority should be given to renewable approaches that are readily obtainable, replicable, and most cost-effective.
-System maintenance must also be given consideration to overtime.
+Priority should be given to renewable approaches that are readily obtainable, replicable, and cost-effective.
+System maintenance must also be given consideration over overtime.
 Life-cycle cost analysis should be used to evaluate the economic merits of various systems over their usable lifetimes.

 OFF-SITE RENEWABLE ENERGY